-At some point in your writing career you’ll be asked about finding keywords or SEO (search engine optimization).
+At some point in your writing career you’ll face keywords or SEO (search engine optimization).
 SEO is a marketing skill, which writers may or may not have.
 I say it’s a good idea to become acquainted with the concept as it will make you more valuable to your clients.

 Finding Keywords for SEO

 Most freelance writers spend time researching different topics online, which is good news because finding keywords involves the same skill: research.
 And, in fact, there’s a good chance you’re doing keyword research as part of your regular workflow.
 Brainstorming writing ideas, building content calendars or working on branding all involve some aspect of SEO.

 This can be as simple or complex as you make it.
 I like to keep things simple.

 Think about the audience you serve and the types of questions they’re asking.
 Then take those questions and answer them.
 If you take the time to figure out what questions your target audience, customer or reader is asking, the more you increase your chance of them finding your answers.
 It’s amazing stuff.

 2. Figure out three or four main topics for your website

 If you understand editorial planning then you already know this.
 If not, think about the main themes or categories of the product or service you’re writing about.
 Then break those main ideas down into smaller topic ideas or sub-categories.
 Continue breaking the ideas down into smaller and smaller ideas until you’re as focused as possible.
 You now have a HUGE amount of on-topic keywords to build articles and content around.

 3. Look at what others in your industry/niche are writing about

 Browse their websites and see what topics they’re addressing.
 Is there anything missing?
 Can you offer more information about one of those topics on your site?
 Can you go deeper on any of these themes?
 See what your competitors are doing and improve on it.